Synchronization in cilia carpets: multiple metachronal waves are stable, but one wave dominates

 We consider a carpet of $N$ cilia positioned on a regular triangular lattice of base points $\x_j$ in a rectangular domain with periodic boundary conditions, see Fig.~\ref{figure1}(d).
-Each cilium is described as a phase oscillator whose phase $\varphi_j$ advances by $2\pi$ on each cycle.
-This $\varphi_j$ parameterizes a periodic sequence of three-dimensional cilia shapes, previously measured for \textit{Paramecium} \cite{Machemer1972,Naitoh1984}, see Fig.~\ref{figure1}(a).
-Shape changes of the cilia set the surrounding fluid in motion, resulting in time-dependent hydrodynamic friction forces that couple the motion of the cilia.
-For nearby cilia, the resultant hydrodynamic interactions can be computed from the Stokes equation valid at zero Reynolds number \cite{Wei2019,Solovev2020}, see also Supplemental Material (SM).
-The plane containing the cilia base points is modeled as a non-slip boundary, thus hydrodynamic interactions decay as $1/d^3$ as function of distance $d$ \cite{Blake1974a,Solovev2020}.
+Each cilium is described as a phase oscillator whose phase $\varphi_j$ advances by $2\pi$ on each cycle, like a clock.
+This phase variable $\varphi_j$ parameterizes a periodic sequence of three-dimensional cilia shapes, previously measured for \textit{Paramecium}~\cite{Machemer1972,Naitoh1984}, see Fig.~\ref{figure1}(a).
+When the phase $\varphi_j$ increases, i.e., the cilium progresses along its beat cycle, the corresponding shape change of the cilium sets the surrounding fluid in motion, resulting in time-dependent hydrodynamic friction forces that act on the other cilia.
+For nearby cilia, the resultant hydrodynamic interactions can be computed from the Stokes equation valid at zero Reynolds number~\cite{Wei2019,Solovev2020a}, see also Supplemental Material (SM).
+The plane containing the cilia base points is modeled as a non-slip boundary, thus hydrodynamic interactions decay as $1/d^3$ as function of distance $d$~\cite{Blake1974a,Solovev2020a}.

-The dynamics of the $N$ cilia in the unit cell is characterized by a vector $\F = (\varphi_1,\ldots,\varphi_N)\in\mathbb{R}^N$ of cilia phases.
-Because the Stokes equation is linear \cite{Happel:hydro}, the surface density of hydrodynamic friction forces $\f(\x)$ at time $t$ (defined on the combined surface $\mathcal{S}$ of all cilia and the boundary surface) is linear in the generalized velocity $\dot{\F}$.
-Thus, the power exerted by the moving cilia on the surrounding fluid $\R=\int_\mathcal{S} d^2\x\, \f(\x)\cdot \dot{\x}$ becomes a quadratic form in $\dot{\F}$ \cite{Solovev2020}
+We consider the dynamics of $N$ cilia in a rectangular unit cell with periodic boundary conditions, which is characterized by a $N$-component vector $\F = (\varphi_1,\ldots,\varphi_N)\in\mathbb{R}^N$ of cilia phases.
+Because the Stokes equation is linear~\cite{Happel:hydro}, the surface density of hydrodynamic friction forces $\f(\x)$ at time $t$ (defined on the combined surface $\mathcal{S}$ of all cilia and the boundary surface) is linear in the generalized velocity $\dot{\F}$.
+Thus, the power exerted by the moving cilia on the surrounding fluid $\R=\int_\mathcal{S} d^2\x\, \f(\x)\cdot \dot{\x}$ becomes a quadratic form in $\dot{\F}$~\cite{Solovev2020a}

 with a symmetric $N\times N$ matrix of generalized hydrodynamic friction coefficients $\boldsymbol{\Gamma}=\boldsymbol{\Gamma}(\F)$.
 Here, $\Gamma_{ii}$ represents self-friction of cilium~$i$, while $\Gamma_{ij}$ characterizes hydrodynamic interactions between cilia $i$ and $j$.
 Below, we compute $\boldsymbol{\Gamma}(\F)$ in a pairwise-interaction approximation.